yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

     "./config5.png"
     >}}

-- A save data manager, allowing to export or import per game saves, along the global option.
+- A save data manager, allowing users to export or import per-game saves, alongside the global option.
 - An option to delete all save data of that particular game.
 - An option to clear the pipeline cache of that particular game.
 - And a Start button, which allows you to select a global or custom configuration.
 Launching from the game list will always load the custom configuration.